Skip to content

 project/#

-Handles jac.toml configuration parsing, dependency resolution, plugin configuration, and project scaffolding templates.
+Handles jac.toml configuration parsing, dependency resolution, capability configuration, and project scaffolding templates.

-jac-byllm LLM-powered functions -- annotate a function signature with a docstring and byLLM calls an LLM to implement it at runtime.
-Depends on litellm.
+byllm (jac/jaclang/byllm/) LLM-powered functions -- annotate a function signature with a docstring and byLLM calls an LLM to implement it at runtime. litellm and other model deps are optional, pulled per-project via [byllm] config + jac install.

-jac-scale Cloud deployment -- wraps jac start with FastAPI, adds Kubernetes deployment, Docker builds, MongoDB/Redis storage backends.
+scale (jac/jaclang/scale/) Cloud deployment -- wraps jac start with FastAPI, adds Kubernetes deployment, Docker builds, MongoDB/Redis storage backends.
+Its optional deps are pulled per-project via [scale.*] config + jac install.

 Tests#